17 In Cold Scotland: Adjectives in Dative/Locative

 Srbija Serbia

 It’s interesting that country names in Croatian cannot be neuter; even names like Čile Chile and Monako Monaco are masculine inanimate.
+Names in -a are considered feminine, everything else is masculine inanimate.

 Certain place names in Croatia and neighboring countries behave like adjectives, e.g.: